-How should you research colleges?
+The college search process can feel overwhelming.
+There are so many options.
+Are you and your teen ready but not sure where to start?
 What should you look for in a college?
-Here are a few priorities that can guide your search: distance of the college from home, academic considerations, the athletic program, and the values of the school (for example a religious school).
-Which of those are most important to you?
+Here are a few priorities that can guide your search: distance of the college from home, religious values, academic considerations, and the athletic program.

 What type of school are you looking for?

-When you visit campus ask what other students have done with those majors.
-Did you know over half of all incoming freshmen don’t stay in the major they begin with, and even fewer end up in the career they thought they were pursuing.
+Did you know over half of all incoming freshmen don’t stay in the major they begin with, and even fewer end up in the career they thought they were pursuing?

 What should you look for in the coach?

 Finally, look at the team roster.
 Take time to read the player bios.
 Look at what high schools and clubs current players came from.
-This should give you an indication of the level of play and whether you will fit in.
+This should give you an indication of the level of play and whether your teen will fit in.

-If you are interested in what you are seeing, don’t be afraid to creep some of the players on Facebook and see what they are like.
+If you’re interested in what you are seeing, don’t be afraid to find some of the players on social media.
+Find out what they’re like.
+What are they saying about their college experience?

-If there is a player from your high school or club, they can be a great resource.
+If there is a player who graduated from your teen’s current high school or club, they can be a great resource.
 You don’t have to know them well.
-Being from the same area, they could be an advocate and a resource for you if you connect with them.
+Being from the same area, they could be an advocate and a resource.

 Do you want to help your athlete get recruited by a great program without wasting thousands of dollars?

 Now is a great time to start working with your athlete to get them recruited and help them fulfill their dreams!
-The How to Get Recruited Guide will guide you through the whole process, from the comfort of your home.
+The How to Get Recruited Guide will guide you through the whole process, from contacting college coaches to evaluating offers.
 You don’t have to spend thousands of dollars to get your athlete a spot on a college roster.
-You can do this!
+You can buy the Guide and get started today!

 When you receive an email from a college coach it means nothing more than that your child is good enough to play at their program.
 They are fishing.